 Our ability to teach others depends largely on discovering the power of self-compassion in our own lives and embodying the practice.
 Since the core principles and practices of the MSC program are taught through experiential learning, participants are encouraged to focus on their felt experience during teacher training.
 Ample time will also be allocated for professional dialogue and the nuts and bolts of teaching.

 The MSC program is a journey—an adventure in self-discovery and self-kindness.
 Loving-kindness and self-compassion training helps us soothe and comfort ourselves as it paradoxically reveals emotional distress we may have been unconsciously holding inside, often for many years.
 Therefore, some difficult emotions are likely to surface as we grow in our capacity to embrace them.
 This is intrinsic to the process of emotional transformation through self-compassion.

 Self-compassion thrives in an environment of safety, support, privacy, individual responsibility, and a common commitment to presence and compassion.
 Self-compassion practice should also be easy and enjoyable.
 The teacher trainers are dedicated to creating such a learning atmosphere for all workshop participants and their future students.

 Continuing Education Credits

 This program is sponsored by UC San Diego Center for Mindfulness.
 The UC San Diego Center for Mindfulness is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The UC San Diego Center for Mindfulness maintains responsibility for this program and its content.
-This course offers 32.0 hours of credit.
+This course offers 32.0 CE credit.